 PAHO Response

-PAHO is working with countries in the Americas to reduce premature deaths from non-communicable diseases (NCDs), including cancer, by 25% by the year 2025.
-Through PAHO's NCD plan of action, launched in 2013, PAHO promotes the reduction of tobacco use and harmful use of alcohol, promotes healthy diet and increased physical activity, supports the introduction of HPV vaccines and HPV testing to prevent cervical cancer, and promotes improvements in quality and access to early diagnosis of breast cancer.
-PAHO also supports improvements in radiotherapy services and access to affordable essential chemotherapy drugs; and promotes the expansion of palliative care policies, programs and opioids for pain relief and symptom management.
+PAHO promotes the reduction of tobacco use and harmful alcohol use, a healthy diet, and increased physical activity.
+It also supports the introduction of HPV vaccines and HPV testing to prevent cervical cancer and improves the quality and access to early breast cancer diagnosis.
+PAHO also supports improvements in radiotherapy services and access to affordable essential chemotherapy drugs and promotes the expansion of palliative care policies, programs, and opioids for pain relief and symptom management.

 Strategies proposed by PAHO/WHO to reduce the risk of cancer and other noncommunicable diseases include: